openworm/open-worm-analysis-toolbox/documentation/Issues with WT2 Analysis Toolbox 1.3.4.md

 ###Questions###

+- In the [Nature Methods paper](http://www.nature.com/nmeth/journal/v10/n9/fig_tab/nmeth.2560_F1.html), crawling features while the body motion is paused are omitted.
+(Specifically, amplitude and frequency for head, midbody, and tail.)
+Why?

 - Older version < 3 of segmentation had a bug in saving the failed frames.
 They have been indexed starting 0 not 1 (because of frame number being generated from time stamp rather than globalFrameCounter).
 To counter act it the indices for the frames that failed need to be added 1 to shift the failed frames by one and re-allign them.
 Here we will make a check for that and will raise a flag to add 1 in the upcoming loop:

 ```Matlab